katerebekah/csharp-dotnet-milestones/1-foundations/resources/FND_REGEX.md

 ### How to match spaces

-Spaces deserve their own section since are represent the abscence of a character, but still take up a place on your computer keyboard.
+Spaces deserve their own section since they represent the abscence of a character, but still take up a place on your computer's keyboard.
 Spaces are created by using the SPACEBAR or TAB keys.

 - `\t` matches a TAB
 - `\s` matches a space created by a SPACEBAR